-Site Possible Mechanism by which Policy may impact European Site(s) Possible Feature(s) Impacted Likely significant effect and need for Appropriate Assessment? cumulative effects will be reduced.
+Site Possible Mechanism by which Policy may impact European Site(s) Possible Feature(s) Impacted Likely significant effect and need for Appropriate Assessment? mixed nature of users (local, day trippers and tourists).
+Subsequent to the Preferred Options document, a package of measures is now proposed for each settlement policy which ensures overall cumulative effects will be reduced.
 Breckland SPA/ SAC No LSE has been identified for the allocation at Feltwell/ Hockwold.
 No further cumulative issues are identified for the European site.
 None No Ouse Washes SPA/ SAC/ Ramsar Although a number of settlements are within 8km of the site by road, there is also a significant walk-in at the northern end of the Ouse Washes before the European site is reached.
 More straightforward access is attainable at Welney reserve, where access is strictly controlled.
 No in-combination effects are predicted, despite development affecting this site outside the Borough, because of the limited access.
 None No Norfolk Valley Fens SAC East Walton Common and Foulden Common are not well visited, and are relatively robust to human disturbance.
 No in-combination effects are predicted.
 Other component sites of the SAC may be affected by separate issues, though this plan would not contribute to those issues or a cumulative effect.
 None No River Wensum SAC Public access is limited near to settlements within the Borough.
 No incombination effects are predicted.
 East Rudham is the only settlement that influences this site.
 None No